tfuxu/Halftone/README.md

 This repository is licensed under the terms of the GNU GPLv3 license.
 You can find a copy of the license in the COPYING file.
 </p>

-## Inspirations
+## Inspirations:
-This project was started after I discovered [Pixfect](https://github.com/daudix-UFO/Pixfect), a little Bash script that does exactly what Pixely does.
+This project was started after I found out about [Pixfect](https://github.com/daudix-UFO/Pixfect), a little Bash script that does exactly what Pixely does.

 The user interface design is based on [Converter](https://gitlab.com/adhami3310/Converter) style, with itself is based on [Upscaler](https://gitlab.com/TheEvilSkeleton/Upscaler) design.